Haneda Airport: Empire era (1931–1945)

-During the 1930s, Haneda handled flights to destinations in Japan mainland, Taiwan, Korea (both under Japanese rule) and Manchuria (ruled by Manchukuo).
-The major Japanese newspapers also built their first flight departments at Haneda during this time, and Manchukuo National Airways began service between Haneda and Hsinking.
+During the 1930s, Haneda handled flights to destinations in Japan mainland, Taiwan, Korea (both under Japanese rule) and Manchuria (ruled as the Japanese puppet state of Manchukuo).
+The major Japanese newspapers also built their first flight departments at Haneda during this time, and Manchukuo National Airways began service between Haneda and Hsingking, the capital of Manchukuo.
 JAT was renamed Imperial Japanese Airways following its nationalization in 1938.
 Passenger and freight traffic grew dramatically in these early years.
 In 1939, Haneda's first runway was extended to 800 m in length and a second 800 m runway was completed.
 The airport's size grew to 72.8 ha using land purchased by the postal ministry from a nearby exercise ground.

 During World War II, both IJA and Haneda Airport shifted to almost exclusively military transport services.
 Haneda Airport was also used by the Imperial Japanese Navy Air Service for flight training during the war.

 In the late 1930s, the Tokyo government planned a new Tokyo Municipal Airport on an artificial island in Koto Ward.
 At 251 ha, the airport would have been five times the size of Haneda at the time, and significantly larger than Tempelhof Airport in Berlin, which was said to be the largest airport in the world at the time.
 The airport plan was finalized in 1938 and work on the island began in 1939 for completion in 1941, but the project fell behind schedule due to resource constraints during World War II.
 This plan was officially abandoned following the war, as the Allied occupation authorities favored expanding Haneda rather than building a new airport; the island was later expanded by dumping garbage into the bay, and is now known as Yumenoshima.